 If you see a dog helpless and alone, and you want to help, what can you do?
 We’ve provided some answers below.

 Imagine this: you’re driving your car when you see a dog on the side of the road.
 With a sinking feeling, you realize he’s alone.
-What would you do?
+What should you do?
 How do you help?
 This is and should be difficult to witness.
 It’s not easy to step out of your car and help a vulnerable animal because it’s easier to find a reason to not.
-What if you saw your pet on the road?
+What if your saw your own pet on the road?

 What you should do

 You cannot help an animal if you become injured too.
 Practice road safety as you park your car.
 Next, consider the safety of the animal.
 A strange, frightened and possibly sick or injured animal can behave unpredictably.
 A sudden move on your part, even opening your car door, can spook him and cause him to bolt—possibly right onto the highway leading to a worse accident.
 If the animal looks or acts threatening, or, if for any reason, you feel uneasy about the situation, stay in your car.
 If possible, restrain the animal.
 Create a barrier or use a carrier, leash, piece of cloth or length of rope to keep the animal from leaving the area.
 Signal approaching vehicles to slow down if you cannot confine the animal, or divert traffic around him if he appears to be injured and is still on the roadway.